Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 Definition.
 A special reentrant signaling state is a reentrant signaling state that is conscious awareness and a conscious experience.

-As stated at the beginning of this section, consciousness is the composite of all reentrant signaling states that are conscious awareness and conscious experiences; therefore, the theorem for consciousness can be stated as:
+As stated at the beginning of this section, consciousness is the composite of all reentrant signaling states that are conscious awareness and conscious experiences.
+But from the definition, reentrant signaling states that are conscious awareness and conscious experiences are special reentrant signaling states; therefore, the theorem for consciousness can be stated as:

 Theorem V: Consciousness is the composite of all special reentrant signaling states.